Heart Tips, Recipes and Research

 A Gulf War veteran, longtime federal law enforcement special agent, and marathon runner Greg Weglowski never expected to experience a heart attack - and definitely not at 40.

-In 2008, Greg noticed he had shortness of breath, pain in one arm and an overall feeling of fatigue, but waited more than six months before seeing his primary care physician, who referred him to Amjad Farha, M.D., cardiologist at the Henry Ford Heart & Vascular Institute.
+In 2008, Greg noticed he had shortness of breath, pain in one arm and an overall feeling of fatigue, but waited more than six months before seeing his primary care physician, who referred him to Amjad Farha, M.D., cardiologist within the Henry Ford Heart & Vascular team.
 After learning of his symptoms and family history (Greg’s father had a triple-bypass surgery at 49 and his mother required five bypasses by age 53) Dr. Farha scheduled a CT angiogram.

 Greg’s angiogram showed his main coronary artery was 100 percent blocked and two others were 90-and 50-percent blocked, proving he had suffered a heart attack.
 He had just turned 40.